PUBLIC INTEREST CENTER, (614) 644-2160

 CITIZEN CONTACT: Mary McCarron

-Ohio EPA will hold a meeting on Nov.
-19 to discuss the Agency’s draft 2019 Program Management Plan for the Water Pollution Control Loan Fund (WPCLF).
-The fund provides financial and technical assistance for projects that improve the quality of Ohio's rivers, streams, lakes and other water bodies.
+Ohio EPA will hold a virtual public hearing on Dec.
+3, 2020, to discuss the Agency’s draft 2021 Program Management Plan for the Water Pollution Control Loan Fund (WPCLF).
+The fund provides financial and technical assistance for wastewater infrastructure and restoration projects that improve the quality of Ohio's rivers, streams, lakes, and other water bodies.

 - offering $50 million (interest-free) to promote regional approaches to managing wastewater infrastructure;

-- continuing the effort to manage harmful algal blooms, Ohio EPA again is offering $50 million (interest-free) for nutrient reduction projects that include equipment and facilities to reduce phosphorus and other pollutants that contribute to blooms;
+- continuing the effort to manage harmful algal blooms, again offering $50 million (interest-free) for nutrient reduction projects that include equipment and facilities to reduce discharges of phosphorus and nitrogen that contribute to blooms; and

-- allocating up to $15 million to fund projects under the Water Resource Restoration Sponsor Program in which borrowers divert a portion of a loan’s estimated interest payment toward projects that help counter the loss of ecological function and biological diversity of Ohio’s water resources; and
+- allocating up to $15 million to fund projects under the Water Resource Restoration Sponsor Program in which borrowers divert a portion of a loan’s estimated interest payment toward projects that help counter the loss of ecological function and biological diversity of Ohio’s water resources.

-Copies of the draft 2019 program management plan are available on the web or by contacting email@example.com or calling (614) 644-3636.
+Copies of the draft 2021 program management plan are available on the web or by contacting email@example.com or calling (614) 644-3636.
 Comments can be emailed to firstname.lastname@example.org.
 All comments must be received by the close of business on Dec.
 3.

 The Ohio Environmental Protection Agency was created in 1972 to consolidate efforts to protect and improve air quality, water quality and waste management in Ohio.
 Since then, air pollutants dropped by as much as 90 percent; large rivers meeting standards improved from 21 percent to 89 percent; and hundreds of polluting, open dumps were replaced with engineered landfills and an increased emphasis on waste reduction and recycling.